sammigachuhi/my_django/docs/20-geodjango-leaflet.md

     }
 </script>

 {% endblock base_content %}
 ```

 ## Overview of the template

-We first load the `base.html` the leaflet_tags and base content block.
+We first load the `base.html` of the leaflet_tags and base content block.

 ```
 {% extends "base.html" %}